jooapa/jammer/README.md

 ## Introduction

-Jammer is a simple CLI music player that supports playing songs from local files, youtube and soundcloud.
-For Windows, Linux and OSX.<br>
+- Jammer is a simple CLI music player that supports playing songs from local files, youtube and soundcloud.
+For `Windows`, `Linux` and `OSX`.
-The player doesn't stream the songs but downloads them to local storage.<br>
+- The player doesn't stream the songs but downloads them to local storage.
-It can also make these playlists that can be saved and loaded later.<br>
+- It can also make these playlists that can be saved and loaded later.
-The jammer folder is located in the user's home directory and contains the downloaded songs, playlists and settings.<br>
+- The jammer folder is located in the user's home directory and contains the downloaded songs, playlists and settings.
-It uses bass for playing the songs, SoundCloudExplode, YoutubeExplode for downloading the songs and Spectre.Console for the UI.
+- It uses [Bass](https://www.un4seen.com/) for playing the songs, [SoundCloudExplode](https://github.com/jerry08/SoundCloudExplode), [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) for downloading the songs and [Spectre.Console](https://github.com/spectreconsole/spectre.console) for the UI.

 ## Install/Update